Charlotte Canning, Countess Canning, Lady of the Bedchamber to Queen Victoria

 Government House, Calcutta. photo: By Rangan Datta Wiki – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=18107717

-After 13 years, she stepped down when her husband was appointed Governor-General of India.
-Charlotte and her husband moved to India in 1856, taking up residence at Government House in Calcutta.
+After 13 years, Charlotte stepped down when her husband was appointed Governor-General of India.
+Charlotte and her husband moved to India in 1856, taking up residence Government House in Calcutta.
 She soon found that she did not enjoy it there, and preferred to spend her time at Government House in nearby Barrackpore, which the Governors-General used as a summer residence.
 Three years later, following the India Mutiny, her husband was created the first Viceroy of India.
 At the same time, he was created 1st Earl Canning, with Charlotte becoming Vicereine and Countess Canning.

 Unlike her role as Lady of the Bedchamber, Charlotte found little pleasure in her role as the wife of the Governor-General, and later Vicereine.
 She found herself very isolated, with few friends and social activities.
 However, at Barrackpore, she found some comfort and enjoyment – relishing in the lush surroundings.
 There, she pursued her interests in botany and art, creating a large collection of her own paintings of the flora and landscape.
 Today, her artwork is in numerous museums and collections, including 19 volumes of her drawings – “Drawings of English and Indian Flowers By Lady Canning” – held at Harewood House in England, and two portfolios of her work at the Victoria and Albert Museum in London.